Top Ten Maui Surf Spots

 Ho’okipa

-Located on the north shore of Maui off of the Hana Highway, Ho’okipa is a Maui Surf Spot that works on North, Northwest, West and East swells.
+Located on the north shore of Maui off of the Hana Highway, Ho’okipa is a Maui Surf Spot that works best on North, Northwest, West and East swells.
 Making it one of the most consistent breaks on the island.
 Both a world-class windsurfing and surfing spot there a lot of options for both lefts and rights.
 Pavilions is the right just out to the east from the parking lot.
 Lanes, the peak furthest west offers up the occasional left and many options for both lefts and rights are in between the two.
 Time the paddle out on bigger days as there can be quite the riptide and multiple wave sets that seem to never end.
 There are some sharp rocks and reef to watch out for but mostly the reef is well covered.

 BEST SWELL DIRECTION: North, Northwest, West & East